ospfranco/ospfranco.github.io/_posts/2024-05-30-react native security guide.md

 The problem with this approach is that anyone can decompile your app and read the value of `myKey` (no matter how you obfuscate it).
 This is even worse on react-native where you can just decompress an APK/IPA and just take a look at the minified JS/TS code.
 I mentioned in articles before how taking a look into the JS bundle even leaks valuable bussines logic and allows competitors to copy functionality.

-So here is a better approach to generate and store your encryption key, I'm going to use my package `op-s2` for this, but you can use the expo equivalent.
-They both work by storing data on the keychain on iOS and keystore on android, which are backed by hardware (when possible on android) and are secure (as secure as it gets with untampared devices).
+So here is a better approach to generate and store your encryption key, I'm going to use my package `op-s2` for this, but you can use the [expo secure store](https://docs.expo.dev/versions/latest/sdk/securestore/) equivalent.
+They both work by storing data on the Keychain on iOS and by generating keys with the KeyStore API on android, which are backed by hardware (when possible on Android) and are secure (as secure as it gets with untampared devices).

 ```ts
 import { get, set } from "@op-engineering/op-s2";